Nixonite/Wallpaper-Vomit-Twitter-Bot/README.md

 It will download all the images from the 10 pages of 4chan /wg/ It doesn't dig into each thread so it's not a monstrous amount of media download.

 Use your keys in twitterwrapper.py and then run it.
+It should post once every 10 minutes (or you can adjust it to another time limit).

 Enjoy!